For showtimes, click here.

-Despite her initial assessment, she told him to stop to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.
+Despite her initial assessment, she told him to come by for a screen test on Sunday wearing a rugged tweed jacket with patches and a pipe.

-And with that, the lunch meet-up was over.
+And with that, the lunch meeting was over.

 The studio pushed back against casting Ford since he wasn’t in their roster, but Bette had her mind set.
 The challenge now was could Glenn look old?
 After all, he was eight years younger than Davis.